 Every non-trivial expression starts with a "(" and a symbol that explains what comes next.
-Thus, means a two-operand multiplication, so it should be followed by two expressions.
+Thus, means a multiplication, so it should be followed by a list of argument expressions.
 Trivial expressions, like numbers and names, don't need parentheses.